 Char Siu.
 Before we go into the different soups, we need to talk about their Char Siu.

 Usually, pork belly is used because it’s soft, fatty and oh so full of flavour.
 Tsuta, however, uses pork shoulders instead.
 It’s a bit of a stroke of genius in my opinion, because this means that the pork is still soft and flavourful while staying lean.
 Definitely something the fat-conscience will approve of.

 Shoyu Ramen.
 The star of the show… or is it?

 I spoke of the pepsi conundrum a few reviews back, and it’s a similar problem here.
 Tsuta Ramen’s Shoyu soup base can’t hold its flavour.

 If there’s way to describe the body of the flavour, it would be earthy, but ‘low-hanging’ and ‘musky’.
-You can taste the truffle (which I believe is artificial, like most ‘truffle’ flavoured stuff on the market), but that’s one dimetional; You get the high flavours from the truffle, the low earthy notes from the shoyu.. and a whole lot of nothing in between.
-The upside is that it’s a light broth, great if you never really liked your ramen to be too rich.
+You can taste the truffle (which I believe is artificial, like most ‘truffle’ flavoured stuff on the market), but that’s one dimensional; You get the high flavours from the truffle, the low earthy notes from the shoyu.. and a whole lot of nothing in between.
+The upside is that it’s a light broth, great if you never liked ramen broth that’s rich.